The UMID ID or UMID card is one of the valid IDs in the Philippines that are easiest to get.

 Usually, UMID cards don’t get to the intended recipients because the address can’t be located.

 Make it easy for the postman to find your place by indicating your complete and correct address.
 To find your zip code, visit the Zip Code Search page on the PHLPost website and select your province or city.

-Your home address should also be formatted properly, as shown in this screenshot:
+Your home address should also be appropriately formatted, as shown in this screenshot:

-If you live in NCR, write down “METRO MANILA” under “Province/State.”
+If you live in NCR, write “METRO MANILA” under “Province/State.”

 Postmen need to get the recipient’s signature as proof of UMID delivery.
-If no one is home when the postman arrives, your UMID will be sent back to the post office.
+If no one is home when the postman arrives, your UMID will be returned to the post office.

 So while waiting for your UMID delivery, assign someone at home to receive your ID while you’re away.
 Leave an authorization letter and photocopy of your valid ID that your authorized representative will present to the postman.

 5. Your old SSS ID is still valid, but it depends on when it was issued

 If your old SSS ID was issued from 1998 to 2010, it’s still valid and accepted at SSS branches and self-service terminals.